 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Chlamydia is a bacterial infection, and is the most common sexually transmitted infection (STI) in the UK and is most common in under 25s.
+Chlamydia is a bacterial infection.
+It is the most common sexually transmitted infection (STI) in the UK and is most common in under 25s.

 Chlamydia is sometimes described as a ‘silent’ infection due to the fact about 75% of women and 50% of men with chlamydia don’t have any obvious signs or symptoms.